BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 How available is your data?

-The first thing to consider is data availability.
+The thing to consider is data availability.
 If the business can't access the data, it can't turn data into knowledge that guides decisions.
 Business continuity has to top the priority list, and this requires the use of basic high-availability hardware architectures built around an N+1 or N+M (multiples) hardware redundancy model.